 Like many popular American sports, it inspired trading cards to be produced.
 Companies released football cards shortly after the sport became popular here in the United States.

 What exactly are they?
 Are football cards worth money?
+Which ones are the best football cards to collect?

 The most important thing is that football fans will enjoy collecting these items.
 Searching for the ones you want is a big part of the thrill of collecting anything.